genestack/user-tutorials/source/guide/pipelines-methyl_arrays.rst

 .. image:: images/test-diff-meth-options.png

+Explore the output with interactive **Methylation Navigator**.

-The application is based on the minfi_, limma_, and DMRcate_ packages.
+The application is based on the minfi_, limma_ packages.

-Test Differential Regions Methylation
+Test differential regions methylation
 +++++++++++++++++++++++++++++++++++++

-**Action:** to determine and analyse contiguous regions which are differentially methylated across groups of assays from the normalized data.
+**Action:** to determine and analyse contiguous regions which are differentially methylated across groups of assays from the normalized microarray data.
 Currently, 450k and EPIC Illumina's Methylation arrays are supported.

 As an input the app takes "Infinium Methylation Normalization" file with normalised microarray assays and returns